Rightpoint/BonMot/README.md

 let attributes = style.attributes
 ```

+### Glossary

+These are the types with which you will most commonly interact when using BonMot to build attributed strings.

+- `StringStyle`: a collection of attributes which can be used to style a string.
+These include basics, like font and color, and more advanced settings like paragraph controls and OpenType features.
+- `StringStyle.Part`: an enum which can be used to concisely construct a `StringStyle`.
+You will typically interact with these, rather than constructing `StringStyle`s directly.
+- `Composable`: a protocol defining any type that knows how to append itself to an attributed string.
+BonMot provides functions, such as the one in [this example](#debugging--testing-helpers), to join together multiple `Composable` values.
+- `NamedStyles`: use this to register custom, reusable styles in a global namespace.

 ### Style Inheritance

 Styles can inherit from each other, which lets you create multiple styles that share common attributes: